Cerrah Mehmed Pasha

 Cerrah Mehmed Pasha (جراح محمد پاشا; died January 1604, Istanbul) was an Ottoman statesman.
 He was grand vizier of the Ottoman Empire from 1598 to 1599.

-Mehmed Pasha was the palace surgeon prior to becoming grand vizier, hence his epithet cerrah 'surgeon'.
+Mehmed Pasha was the palace surgeon prior to becoming grand vizier, hence his epithet cerrah ('surgeon').
 The Istanbul neighborhood of Cerrahpaşa and one of the two medical faculties of Istanbul University, Cerrahpaşa Medical Faculty (the other being Istanbul Medical Faculty), are named after him.

 Family

 In 1579 he married Gevherhan Sultan, a daughter of Sultan Selim II and Nurbanu Sultan.
 He was her second husband.
+She was previously married to Piali Pasha, from 1562 until his death in 1578.

-They had at least a son:
+Mehmed Pasha had at least one son with her: